 Alison Wexler

-Alison Wexler is the owner of Sand Garden Health & Wellness Coaching here in Frederick and is one of only three National Board-Certified Health & Wellness Coaches actively working in the county.
-She is also a trained CHEF Culinary Coach.
+Alison Wexler is the owner of Sand Garden Health & Wellness Coaching here in Frederick and a National Board-Certified Health & Wellness Coach.
+She is also a trained CHEF Culinary Coach and a board member with the Common Market Co-op.
 Prior to her career in coaching, she worked extensively in non-profit and for-profit business operations.
 She moved to Frederick with her husband and son in 2021.

 Digging In